-The boards of Internal Medicine and Pediatrics can exert considerable influence upon the attainment of this balance if they re-examine their requirements for admission to their certifying examinations so that the educational programs and careers of internists and pediatricians interested in primary care will have at least the same professional prestige as the subspecialty categories of internal medicine and pediatrics.
-The Liaison Committee on Graduate Medical Education, its sponsoring organizations, and the appropriate residency review committees can, through the "Essentials" and the review of residency programs, devise methods for emphasizing the desirability and needs of strong and attractive educational experiences for internists and pediatricians interested in primary care.
+The boards of Internal Medicine and Pediatrics can exert considerable influence upon the attainment of this balance if they re-examine their requirements for admission to their certifying examinations so that the educational programs and careers of intermists and pediatricians interested in primary care will have at least the same professional prestige as the subspecialty categories of internal medicine and pediatrics.
+The Liaison Committee on Graduate Medical Education, its sponsoring organizations, and the appropriate residency review committees can, through the "Essentials" and the review of residency programs, devise methods for emphasizing the desirability and needs of strong and attractive educational experiences for intermists and pediatricians interested in primary care.

 The preceding discussion indicates that the physician/population ratio is increasing rapidly and very likely will attain an acceptable figure by 1980.
 The distribution of physicians, however, by specialty and location will not be changed significantly.
 A progressively larger proportion of physicians certified in Internal Medicine and Pediatrics are entering subspecialty fields.
-Foreign medical graduates already comprise a significant part of the practicing medical profession and the numbero increase yearly.
-There is a well documented need for additional primary care physicians which in part could be met by providing greater opportunities, incentives, and security for ocudents and physiciano interested in careono devoted to the teaching and provide of primary care.
+Foreign medical graduates already comprise a significant part of the practicing medical profession and the numbers increase yearly.
+There is a well documented need for additional primary care physicians which in part could be met by providing greater opportunities, incentives, and security for students and physicians interested in careers devoted to the teaching and provision of primary care.

-This report is directed solely to ways in which the educational endoavors of schools of modicine and graduate educational programs may empland the number of primary care physicians.
-Many factors in addition to education can, and will, influence the number and distribution of primary care physicians.
-For example, policies and programs for the reimburocont of physicians sorvices have a considerable bearing upon not only the numbers of physicians correcting themselves to careers in other specialties.
-The developing imminence of mational hoalth insurance will almost certainly initiate discussions concerning reimburocont policies.
+This report is directed solely to ways in which the educational endeavors of schools of medicine and graduate educational programs may expand the number of primary care physicians.
+Many factors in addition to education can, and will, influence the numbers and distribution of primary care physicians.
+For example, policies and programs for the reimbursement of physicians services have a considerable bearing upon not only the numbers of physicians committing themselves to careers in primary care, but also the numbers who will select careers in other specialties.
+The developing imminence of national health insurance will almost certainly initiate discussions concerning reimbursement policies.